February 1, 2018

 By Justin Jorge

 I’ve always been fascinated with the diversity and intricacy of organisms as well as the hands on, creative nature of making something.
 Through my studies I discovered biomechanics and biologically inspired design, fields where my once separate interests of biology and engineering were not only joined together but built off each other – knowledge in one subject leading to growth in the other.
 While in college, I started searching for opportunities that would help me get as much exposure as I could to the field that I loved.
-I was very lucky to find a mentor in Dr. Sheila Patek through the Army Educational Outreach Program’s (AEOP) Undergraduate Research Apprenticeship Program (URAP).
+I was very lucky to find a mentor in Dr. Sheila Patek through the U.S. Army Educational Outreach Program’s (AEOP) Undergraduate Research Apprenticeship Program (URAP).
 URAP provides undergraduate students with an authentic science and engineering research experience alongside university researchers in a university lab setting.
 This internship blossomed into a position as a lab technician at the Patek lab at Duke University where I am currently working.

 It was Dr. Patek who first encouraged me to attend this year’s Society for Integrative & Comparative Biology (SICB) Annual Meeting in San Francisco.
 Dr. Patek had helped me make strides in my research project, which explores a novel way of measuring the energy released during a trap jaw ant’s mandible strike.
 She encouraged me to present my preliminary findings at the conference and get more exposure to the field of biomechanics.
 She explained that the SICB symposium would also be a great opportunity to meet like-minded researchers and leaders in the field.